Let’s talk about how to have a healthy mentality

 8. Wake up at the same time every morning

-RELATED: Here’s my slow morning routine that helps me improve my mornings
+You might also like: My slow morning routine that improves my mornings

 9. Have faith that you can accomplish your goals

-It’s crucial that you have faith in your abilities and a sense of self-worth in order to accomplish the goals that are important to you.
+It’s important that you have faith in your abilities and a sense of self-worth in order to accomplish the goals that are important to you.

-Consider your aspirations and the feelings they would elicit if you had already achieved your goals.
-It’s one of those good, healthy mindset habits because this kind of creativity makes dreams come true.
+Think about your aspirations and the feelings they would elicit if you had already achieved your goals.
+This kind of creativity makes dreams come true.

-10. Have faith that your body and intellect are both in good shape
+10. Have faith that your body and mind are both in good shape

-A sound mind and soul are the foundation of a healthy body.
+A healthy mind and soul are the foundation of a healthy body.
 When you experience unpleasant emotions and thoughts, your body is also harmed.

 11. Stop allowing others to steal from you what is most valuable